 Uber is one of the most popular rideshare companies in the United States.
 The Uber app is installed on 21 percent of all Android devices.
 A Pew Research Center study in 2015 showed that 15 percent of Americans used Uber’s rideshare services and at least 50 percent of Americans that year knew about the services offered by Uber.
 It’s popularity has been soaring since because of the convenience of getting a ride at the touch of your cell phone screen and because of the fact that Uber rides are much cheaper than taxicabs.

 However, it is important to remember that ridesharing is a relatively new industry whose regulations are still changing and evolving.
 Because of the complexities involved with liability issues accident claims involving Uber can become rather challenging.
-If you have been injured in an Uber accident in Philadelphia, you need an experienced car accident lawyer on your side who is familiar with changing laws, precedents set in recent cases, and has handled similar cases on behalf of injured clients and their families.
+If you have been injured in an Uber accident in Pennsylvania, you need an experienced car accident lawyer on your side who is familiar with changing laws, precedents set in recent cases, and has handled similar cases on behalf of injured clients and their families.

 Understanding How Uber Works